nstojiljkovic/akka-coordination-redis/README.md

 ## Contributing

-Please feel ree to create a new pull request for each change or bug fix.
+Please feel free to create a new pull request for each change or bug fix.
 Make sure that all of the changes are covered using tests.
 You can run the full suite of tests using sbt:

 ```sbtshell